Advent, the month immediately preceding Christmas, is a time of happiness, celebration, and hopeful anticipation of the birth of Jesus Christ.

 - Print a Sticky Note Advent Calendar – I don’t entirely understand this one, but it looks really cool.
 I think it would be appropriate for older kids.

 - December Daily – This is a very time-intensive and very crafty project that looks like it would be incredibly fun.
+Basically, you scrapbook one page every day of the month.
 If I can manage it, I’m going to participate this year.
 (Who am I kidding?
 I can’t manage it, but I’m going to try.)

 - Unwrap a book a day – Wrap 24 Christmas books, put them in a fun basket, and let your kids choose one to read at bedtime each night of the Advent.
 Doesn’t that sound like fun?